Tarro flood map & planning overlays

 Is Tarro flood-prone?

-Very little of Tarro carries a mapped flood overlay.
+Flood mapping covers Tarro and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Tarro bushfire-prone?